QuantGov/documentation/docs/tutorial/first_estimator.markdown

 ```

 Otherwise, use the appropriate full or relative path to the 2015 Federal
 Register corpus for that value.
-Note: Make sure that you use `/` and not
-`\` when defining your path.

 ## Evaluating the Candidate Models